rajveersinghsaini-code/dictionary/README.md

-# Simple Online English Dictionary - Klick Health's Take Home Assignment
+# Simple Online English Dictionary - Created in pure javascript

-This project is created in simple JavaScript and HTML to achieve Klick Health's take home assignment.
+This project is created in simple JavaScript and HTML.

 http://dictionary.rajveersinghsaini.com/

 ## License